withastro/astro/docs/src/pages/guides/pagination.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Pagination
+description: An intro to Astro pagination to split large amounts of data into different pages.
 ---

 Astro supports built-in, automatic pagination for large collections of data that need to be split into multiple pages.
 Astro also automatically includes pagination metadata for things like previous/next page URL, total number of pages, and more.